Nigeria - Country Commercial Guide

 Opportunities

 Frozen seafood is Nigerians’ most affordable source of animal protein.
 Consumption is increasing.
-Under-developed domestic catches and aquaculture production promotes reliance on large volumes of imports to meet local demand.
+Underdeveloped domestic catches and aquaculture production results in significant reliance on imports to meet local demand.

 Resources